Medical Reviewer: Jordan P. Roberts, PA-C

 You can go through practice quizzes, and with Derm Expert, take pictures to identify dermatologic lesions for CME as well.
 If you weren’t sure, that adds up to a lot of CME fast.

-When you purchase a subscription to VisualDx through Modern MedEd, you’ll also get a $250 Amazon gift card automatically.
+When you purchase a subscription to VisualDx through Modern MedEd, you’ll also save $100 and get DermExpert for free, automatically.

 If you still can’t decide or want to check out other clinically-relevant apps, we have you covered.